 If one looks at the data trends for the main variables, as listed in Table 4, it can be seen that the trend of the tunneling data has tended to increase over the past five years; meanwhile, the trend of the political connection data has tended to increase every year; however, the trend of the foreign institutional investors data as proxied by the number of shareholdings has decreased.
 These data show that the higher the political connection, the more tunneling there will be.
-However, the increase in tunneling will actually reduce the share ownership by foreign institutions.
-This fact demonstrates that foreign institutional investors are reluctant to invest in companies that have political relations and indications of tunneling.
+However, the increase in tunneling will actually reduce the share ownership by foreign institutional investors are reluctant to invest in companies that have political relations and indications of tunneling.